preignition/ida-screen-documentation/member-portal-page/member-member-settings.md

 # Settings
-- This feature allows users to define key settings for a program
+- This feature allows users to define key settings for a member
 - Settings include things like language, currency and users